tdistudent27/tdistudent27.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-I'm a **Master's student in Economics and Finance at Sapienza University of Rome**, with strong interests in **quantitative methods, financial econometrics, and Asset Pricing using Machine Learning**.
+I'm a **Master's student in Economics and Finance at Sapienza University of Rome**, with strong interests in **quantitative trading, quantitative methods, financial econometrics, and Machine Learning**.

 My work spans **macro forecasting using factor models**, **volatility prediction with GARCH and neural networks**, **macroeconomic shock identification with VAR and Local Projections**, and **portfolio optimization via the Markowitz model**.

-I also build and backtest **systematic trading strategies** — including a **mean-reverting system** using rolling Z-scores on price and ATR, and a **contrarian approach** exploiting short-term statistical patterns — all fully automated, with attention to overfitting through robust train/test splits.
+I also build and backtest **trading strategies** — including a **mean-reverting system** using rolling Z-scores on price and ATR, and a **contrarian approach** exploiting short-term statistical patterns — all fully automated, with attention to overfitting through robust train/test splits.

 I speak **Italian (native)**, **English (fluent)**, **Spanish (intermediate)**, and **French (intermediate)**.
 In my spare time, I enjoy **freediving**, **literature**, and **soccer** (playing and watching).